Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Conclusion

 \section{Conclusion}

-Agent rule files are the first widely-adopted mechanism for humans to persistently shape AI agent behavior, and automated systems are beginning to optimize them.
-Our study of 25{,}532 rules across 679 files, evaluated through over 5{,}000 agent runs, reveals that rules help primarily through context priming rather than specific instruction, that negative constraints outperform positive directives, and that rule ensembles are surprisingly resilient.
-These findings provide the empirical foundation for safe agent configuration: well-intentioned rules routinely degrade performance, and the distinction between beneficial constraints and harmful directives is systematic, not arbitrary.
-As models grow stronger, the enduring value of rule files will lie not in teaching agents how to code, but in encoding the safety constraints and organizational values that training alone cannot capture.
+Agent rule files are the first widely-adopted mechanism through which developers persistently shape AI agent behavior, and they are now joined by skills, plugins, and other natural-language configuration artifacts.
+Our study of 25{,}532 rules across 679 files, evaluated through over 5{,}000 runs of Claude Code with Claude Opus 4.6 on SWE-bench Verified, surfaces three patterns: rule polarity appears to separate beneficial negative constraints from distorting positive directives; gains are largely content-independent, pointing to context priming; and rule ensembles remain resilient even at 50 rules.
+We frame these as scoped empirical findings rather than universal laws, but if they hold up under cross-agent replication, they offer a concrete principle for safer agent configuration: one that applies to any channel through which humans hand persistent instructions to a capable model.
+As base models grow stronger, the enduring value of such artifacts is likely to lie not in teaching agents \emph{how} to do their work, but in encoding the safety constraints and organizational values that training alone cannot easily capture.